0 of 24 questions completed

 - Question 13 of 24

-What is the name given to the system used to deal with children and young people who have committed an offence in Scotland?CorrectIncorrect
+What name is given to the system used to deal with children and young people who have committed an offence in Scotland?CorrectIncorrect

 In Scotland a system called the Children’s Hearings System is used to deal with children and young people who have committed an offence.